roycms/jina-embeddings-v2-base-en/README.md

 Please consider [Finetuner](https://github.com/jina-ai/finetuner).

 ## Plans

-The development of new multilingual models is currently underway.
+The development of new bilingual models is currently underway.
 We will be targeting mainly the German and Spanish languages.
-The upcoming models will be called `jina-embedding-s/b/l-de/es-v2`.
+The upcoming models will be called `jina-embedding-b-de/es-v2`.

 ## Contact